Guildford Circular via Albury Park Walk

 The walk starts with a long climb out of Guildford onto Pewley Down, then down past the edge of Chantry Wood to the valley of the River Tillingbourne.
 This was once an important industrial area and the route includes part of a heritage trail through the extensive ruins of the Chilworth Gunpowder Mills, the national importance of which is reflected in its status as a Scheduled Ancient Monument.
 An attractive stretch along the quiet valley of Law Brook (one of the river's tributaries) and across the small Albury Heath brings you to a lunchtime stop in the hamlet of Little London.

-The route now heads north through Albury Park, designed by the English landscape pioneer John Evelyn.
-In 1819 the estate was acquired by the banker Henry Drummond, who built a new parish church in Albury and closed the old Saxon Church, now isolated in the private parkland but accessible to the public.
+The route then heads north through Albury Park, designed by the English landscape pioneer John Evelyn.
+In 1819 the estate was acquired by the banker Henry Drummond, who built a new parish church in Albury and closed the old Saxon Church, now isolated in private parkland but accessible to the public.
 At the same time he became one of the founder members of a new religious movement and built the neo-gothic Catholic Apostolic Church for it.

 The route continues past the crystal-clear waters of Silent Pool on another steep climb up the North Downs, where a stretch along the North Downs Way leads to a mid-afternoon refreshment stop at the Newlands Corner viewpoint.
 A final climb to the summit of the Greensand ridge leads to St Martha-on-the-Hill, a church with a long history.